makrai/notes/dubossarsky20-spectra-cross-ling.md

   * they show the strongest individual correlations with task performance among all isomorphism measures and linguistic distances alike
   * The only exception is the MT task, where our measures fall short of TYP
-    * still hold a strong advantage over the baseline GH and IS isomor measures
+    * still a strong advantage over the baseline GH & IS isomorphism measures
 * ECOND HM outperforms COND-HM on 2 of 3 BLI datasets and 2 of 3 downstream
   * ie discarding the smallest singular values reduces noise
   * SVG shows greater stability across tasks and datasets than ECOND HM